-Falco also distributes out-of-the-box rules that can be used to identify interesting/suspicious/notable events in Cloudtrail logs, including:
+This plug-in also includes out-of-the-box rules that can be used to identify interesting/suspicious/notable events in CloudTrail logs, including:

 - Console logins that do not use multi-factor authentication

 - Disabling multi-factor authentication for users

 See the README for information on how to configure the plugin.
 The plugin initialization and open params strings/objects can be added to

 The plugin can be configured to read log files from: